Electric-Coin-Company/zashi/wallet_threat_model.md

 - can't learn information about the user's shielded balance over time (aside from the assumption that it must be nonzero after they've received transactions).
-- can't make the user think person X has sent them funds when it was actually someone different.
 - can't find out one of the user's wallet addresses unless the user has given it out or the adversary has a guess for what it is.
   - **Note that this adversary *can* check whether an address they have belongs